 - This traditional Easter bread can be stored, at room temperature, in a sealed container, for up to 4 days. *I find that putting it in the fridge dries it out faster

 - Freezing: This bread Machine Paska freezes really well.
-The best way to prep it for freezing is to wrap it in plastic wrap (I use Glad press n' seal wrap) and place it in a Ziplock freezer bag.
+The best way to prep it for freezing is to wrap it in plastic wrap (I use Glad Press n' seal wrap) and place it in a Ziplock freezer bag.
 It will last for at least 3 months in your freezer.

 Paska and Babka are both traditional Ukrainian Easter breads.
 Paska is baked in a large round baking dish (like a casserole dish) decorated on the top with religious symbols including crosses, and other designs representing aspects of Orthodox and Eastern Catholic faith, as well as flowers and braids.
 It is a slightly sweet bread, but not as sweet as Babka.
+Babka is traditionally tall and cylindrical, often baked in coffee cans.
+It is a slightly sweeter and more delicate bread and often has raisins added to the dough.

-Baba never made it to the annual Mother's Day Brunch that year.
-Then she spent what felt like an eternity in the hospital in a coma.
-She was 66.
-I was 12.
-That call I received from my Mom on that beautiful sunny summer day fundamentally altered me.
 It altered me in a way that only losing someone you love can, as you desperately try to pack the wound, then spend the rest of your life trying to fill that scarred and hollow space with something that gives you even an inkling of pleasure.
 But I didn't know how to fill it because I was just a kid.
 So I floundered.

 I later found out that she had a stroke and was not in the greatest of health for quite some time leading up to it.
 She was an uncontrolled Type 2 diabetic, likely never exercised a day in her life and loved to eat the naughty and delicious things she created.
 And although I know my family history, the importance of exercise and healthy eating, have my own concerns about my weight, it still takes a lot of will power to practice moderation and not indulge in too much of my own baking.

-That hollow, scarred space still aches and echoes at times, but I have learned how to fill it with some pleasurable things, like making this Easter bread recipe every year and sharing it with my kids.
-It has become a family tradition.
 And each and every time those flaky Paska morsels meet my taste buds, they wrap around me in a really long, tight Baba hug.
-And for that moment in time, I put aside the worry about weight, indulge in too much Ukrainian Easter bread and savor every last bite.
+And for that moment in time, I put aside the worry about weight, indulge in too much Ukrainian Easter bread, and savor every last bite.

 So if you are looking for an easy way to make Paska bread, then give my family recipe for Ukrainian Paska recipe a try!
+Paska is a delicious bread and a great accompaniment to any Easter meal.

 📋 Paska Bread Recipe (Bread Machine)